apisurfer/apisurfer/README.md

 </pre>

 <p align="center">
-I work on web applications and things built with open and accessible technologies.
-What I'm passionate about is working on optimisations that make web projects long-term sustainable.
-My experience covers working with Javascript and related web technologies for about a decade, on both frontend and backend projects.
+I work on things built with web technologies.
+My passion is identifying and fixing technical bottlenecks which stand in the way of long-term sustainability and viability of web projects.
+My experience covers working with Javascript/Typescript and related web technologies for about a decade on frontend, backend, desktop, and automation projects.
 </p>

 <div align="center">